zulip/zulip/templates/zerver/help/rename-a-topic.md

 1. Edit the topic.

-1. A dropdown with three options will appear to the right:
-**Change only this message topic**, **Change later messages to this topic**, and **Change previous and following messages to this topic**.
-Pick the appropriate option.
+1. Pick **Change previous and following messages to this topic** from the dropdown to the right.

 1. Click **Save**.